 In 2004, Karen took over as director and principal Physio at Prospect Physio.
 She has extensive experience in Maitland, McKenzies and Mulligan techniques, dry needling and Japanese acupuncture.
 Her yearning for continued knowledge about the incorporation of Western and Eastern medicine led her to return to University to complete her Masters degree in Chinese acupuncture (RMIT, Melbourne), in which she is highly passionate in the field of fertility, menopause and stress management.

 Karen also lectures part-time in Orthopaedics, Traumatology and Research at Adelaide's Endeavour College of Natural Health.
 She believes that integration of Western and Eastern philosophies can provide the most holistic and effective forms of treatment, and for ideal balanced health and wellbeing.

-Outside of the physio/acupuncture world, Karen's loves include the beach, boxing, meditation, food and wine (she is a core member of an Adelaide food group), photography and dog sitting.
+Outside of the physio/acupuncture world, Karen's loves include the beach, boxing, meditation, food and wine, photography and dog sitting.

 Bicky Abraham, musculoskeletal and sports physiotherapist